Fermi polaron laser in two-dimensional semiconductors: Conclusions

-\emph{Conclusions.}---We have described a lasing transition for exciton polarons weakly coupled to photons, based on a kinetic equation derived from non-equilibrium quantum-field theory.
+We have described a lasing transition for exciton polarons weakly coupled to photons, based on a kinetic equation derived from non-equilibrium quantum-field theory.
 The intricate relaxation dynamics of Fermi polarons under drive and dissipation result in a nonmonotonous power dependence of the laser linewidth.
-Besides being relevant for the modeling of light sources based on two-dimensional semiconductors, the richness of the underlying non-equilibrium dynamics shed light on the quantum many-body nature of interacting Fermi polarons, both in solid-state materials \cite{imamoglu2020interacting} and ultracold atomic gases \cite{cetina_2015,cetina_2016,scazza_2017,adlong_2020}.
+Besides being relevant for the modeling of semiconductor light sources, the richness of the underlying non-equilibrium dynamics sheds light on the quantum many-body nature of Fermi polarons, both in solid-state materials \cite{imamoglu2020interacting} and ultracold atomic gases \cite{cetina_2015,cetina_2016,scazza_2017,adlong_2020}.
 Finally, observing signatures of stimulated emission, for instance, from the momentum dependence of the emitted light, could serve as a unique signature of the bosonic nature of exciton polarons distinguishing them from fermionic trions \cite{sidler2017fermi}.
-An interesting future direction is to include exciton-phonon scattering, which is not expected to qualitatively change the relaxation dynamics associated with the bottleneck effect, but could alter the quantitative power dependence.
+An interesting future direction is to include scattering from phonons or disorder, which is not expected to qualitatively change the relaxation dynamics associated with the bottleneck effect, but could alter the quantitative power dependence.
 Moreover, a full description of the electron-mediated interaction will require to properly include the dynamics of the Fermi-surface.